Late Shang: Military history

 Inscriptions from the reign of Wu Ding speak of successful major campaigns against the Tǔfāng 土方 and Gōngfāng 工方 west of the Taihang Mountains.

 Allied states are often mentioned in inscriptions from the Wu Ding period, but not those of later reigns.

 Under Wu Ding's successor Zu Geng, less successful campaigns against the Shàofāng 召方 and Gōngfāng led to a loss of influence in the west.

 Limited strikes into enemy territory, often against the Qiāng 羌, are noted in periods III and IV.

 By period V (the last two kings), the Shang had established stable control over a smaller area, and no inscriptions refer to outside attacks, or to the loss of troops.

 Inscriptions of this period also contain fewer references to allied groups.

 Royal forays were more limited, with the exception of Di Xin's campaign against the Rénfāng 人方 in the Huai River valley to the southeast, which may have lasted at least seven months.

 Religion

 The main source of information about Shang religious belief and practice is the oracle bones, supplemented by archaeological finds of ritual vessels and sacrifices.

-By its nature, this evidence focusses on the concerns of the royal lineage and other elites.
+By its nature, this evidence focuses on the concerns of the royal lineage and other elites.
 (Note: Almost all Shang oracle bone inscriptions were found at Yinxu and relate to the Shang elite.
 The only exceptions are brief inscriptions found at Zhengzhou and Daxinzhuang, totalling 21 and 37 graphs respectively.)